 Tuition covers lodging, a few simple communal meals (dietary restrictions will be accommodated), and all ceremony incidentals.

 We'll have a Heart-themed ceremony on Friday, and a Spirit-themed ceremony on Saturday.
-There will be practitioners making sacramental offerings of cannabis, MDMA, and psilocybe mushrooms, subject to screening and informed consent requirements.
+There will be practitioners making sacramental offerings of various sacraments, subject to screening and informed consent requirements.

 Both ceremonies will operate in accordance with the AEP's Code of Ethics and Ritual Guidelines.